 What is next for that project?

 In addition to providing funding to UC-bound displaced students, we also hope to provide mentorship and guidance on UC admissions.
 This quarter, we will be holding an informational workshop on the UC Transfer Admissions process and the Refugee Students Scholarship Program for prospective applicants.
 We will also finalize the application for the Refugee Students Scholarship Program so that it is available for displaced students commencing or continuing at a UC during the 2019-20 academic year.

 Following commencement, what are your plans?

 The day after commencement, I will be leaving for Oakland to participate in the Middlebury Language School’s 8-week Arabic immersion program.
-In the fall, I will begin law school, most likely at the UCI School of Law, where I have received admission.
-I hope to be near the campus so that I can continue to oversee the Refugee Students Scholarship Program, and I hope to continue to cultivate the relationships and network I have created with faculty and students at the main campus.
+In the fall, I will begin law school at the UCI School of Law.
+I'm excited to be near the campus so that I can continue to oversee the Refugee Students Scholarship Program, and I hope to continue to cultivate the relationships and network I have created with faculty and students at the main campus.
 In law school, I hope to focus on international and refugee law, so that I can continue to assist and advocate for displaced people, but at a macro level.